Cremuss/blender-data-baker/README.md

 Thus, **for each frame and vertex**, it's also common to bake the **XYZ vertex normal into a second VAT**.
 This can be skipped if the animations are minimal, with little movement, and/or if you don't mind the lighting/shadow issues you get from *not* updating the normals (e.g. for distant props).

 > [!IMPORTANT]
-> Vertex normals are interpolated in the pixel shader and when sampling a normal VAT, it is of utmost importance to prevent this from happening, for reasons that are discussed in the [compendium](#compendium).
+> Vertex normals are interpolated in the pixel shader and when sampling a normal VAT, it is of utmost importance to prevent this from happening, for reasons that are discussed further below.
 This essentially boils down to sampling the normal VAT in the vertex shader and using a vertex interpolator.

 Finally, to **sample** the offset and normal VATs, a **special UVMap** is created to **center each vertex on a unique texel**.